folio-org/folio-org.github.io/guidelines/naming-conventions.md

 Choose names carefully, as there are various ramifications to later changing that.

+The guide to [commence a new module](/guides/commence-a-module/) explains a typical directory layout and standard filenames.

 ## Module names

 Each module has its own git repository.
 The name uses the following scheme with a consistent prefix and dash-separated words: